 • What other services are available to help reentry students achieve success (evening/weekend courses, counseling services, childcare et al.)?

-Letters should be addressed to Andy Lynch, Program Officer, The Bernard Osher Foundation, One Ferry Building, Suite 255, San Francisco, CA 94111.
+Letters should be addressed to Eric Gillespie, Program Director, The Bernard Osher Foundation, One Ferry Building, Suite 255, San Francisco, CA 94111.
 They will be reviewed and kept on file.

 Background on Osher Reentry Scholarship Program

 The Foundation defines reentry students as individuals who have experienced an interruption in their education of five or more years and who want to resume their education at the undergraduate level.
 This scholarship is intended to benefit students who have considerable years of employability ahead of them—typically aged 25 to 50.

 Reentry students often have special needs including matriculation and career counseling, familiarization with new information technology used in higher education, and balancing the requirements of their families and employment.
 The Foundation has supported select institutions with established services addressing the needs and fostering the success of reentering students.